commandops/commandops.github.io/posts/survivors-script.md

 Now we can start specifying which particular units have a crew that is not 1.
 The easiest way I have found to do this is to use a units subtype to categorize things.
 I think subtypes are the same thing as what is in the Unit Lost Trigger under the actual type of say Aircraft... so a subtype is like MPA or AEW or Bomber - so you can get a bunch of units without needing to do anything complicated.
 So lets say that an AEW unit like an AWACs plane has 0 potential survivors.
 To do that you need the subtype number for AEW which is 4002.
 I haven't found an easy way to know what the subtype numbers are so there is a function in the main script that will print out all the units on your side (OOB) with their subtype.
 You can do this by running `GetOOBWithSubType()` in the lua console.

-using lua we can check if the unit that was destroyed - UnitX() has a subtype = '4002' and if it does we'll change the value of out crew variable to 0:
+Using lua we can check if the unit that was destroyed - UnitX() has a subtype = '4002' and if it does we'll change the value of out crew variable to 0:
 ```
 local crew = 1 --default
 if